EF Extensions - Configuring Column Options

 Options with the "Names" suffix, like ColumnPrimaryKeyNames, let you create a List<string> and pass property names as strings.

-We always recommend using the nameof operator whenever possible — this helps prevent typos and avoids breaking your code during refactoring.
+We always recommend using the nameof operator whenever possible.
+This helps prevent typos and avoids breaking your code during refactoring.

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; // Single property from an external list (dynamic source) var externalKeyList = new List<string> { "ID" }; context.BulkUpdate(list, options => { options.ColumnPrimaryKeyNames = externalKeyList; }); // Multiple properties using nameof() context.BulkUpdate(list, options => { options.ColumnPrimaryKeyNames = new List<string> { nameof(MyEntity.ID), nameof(MyEntity.ID2) }; });